opensrp/dhis2-data-transfer-tool/README.md

 ```

 ## Configurations
-Configurations are store in `src/main/resources/application.properties` or `application.properties` (has more precedence), update to your match your environment.
+Configurations are stored in `src/main/resources/application.properties`, if `application.properties` file is not found on .jar or source files working directory the latter has more precedence.
+Update accordingly.

 | Configuration                  | Description                                              | Type    | Default               |
 |--------------------------------|----------------------------------------------------------|---------|-----------------------|